Skip to main content

 7. Territorial reach and international expansion: the dynamics of scaling operations

-The factors in the equation will be the cost, risk and management resource in setting up and running an overseas operation versus the savings in delivery cost combined with the value of the customer acquisition and retention of a much faster localized service.
+The factors in the equation will be the cost, risk and management resource in setting up and running an overseas operation versus the savings in delivery cost combined with the value of the customer acquisition and retention of a much faster localised service.

 • Choosing the correct location overseas with limited local knowledge.